 If your pet has been examined within the last 12 months at the practice and we are confident we have an accurate weight for your pet we can supply the most effective worm treatments to you without having to bring the pet in.
 Otherwise it is necessary for us to examine the pet to allow us comply with legislation as most of these products are “prescription only medicines” (POM).

-We recommend that you treat your pet once a month with a topical or “spot on” treatment which is applied to the skin at the back of your pets neck.
+We recommend that you treat your pet once a month with either a topical ( “spot on”) which typically lasts for 1 month or an oral treatment which can last 1-3 months depending on the product.
 This is particularly important during the warmer months of the year but if your pet regularly meets other pets while on walks or in parks or in the case of cats if they have access to the outdoors where they may encounter wildlife or feral cats it is advisable to treat them monthly year round.

 There are many treatments available to control fleas either as “spot on” pipettes, sprays, tablets, washes, collars and powders.
-We advise only the use of “spot on” and non aerosol sprays for the control of fleas in your pets as we find them to be the most reliable and effective.
+We advise only the use of prescription anti parasitics as over the counter products may not be as effective.
 Our veterinary and nursing staff can advise you on the most appropriate products for your pet and if you wish we can apply them for you.
 All of the flea products that we use are prescription only thus ensuring that they are very effective at rapidly controlling any flea infestation.

 Yes, fleas are a very mobile parasite and will transfer easily from one pet to another in a home either through direct contact or through shared bedding or even a shared environment such as carpets and furniture.
 Thus it is essential to treat every pet in the home to remove a flea problem even if some of the pets never venture outdoors.